FlintMC/FlintMC/README.md

 #### Dependency Injection

-To access the tools of the framework You won't call static getter methods but instead use constructor injection to retrieve the instance You need.
+To access the tools of the framework you won't call static getter methods but instead use constructor injection to retrieve the instance you need.

 ```java
 @Singleton